Correlation functions of non-Markovian systems out of equilibrium: Analytical expressions beyond single-exponential memory: Markovian and non-Markovian models

-We close this section by a brief comparison of our models with some related (low-dimensional) models studied in the literature.
+We close this section by a brief comparison of our models with some related (low-dimensional) models studied in the literature, targeting different fields of application.
 Starting from the underdamped case Eq.~(\ref{eq:markovallNoMatrix}) and setting the second auxiliary variable to zero ($y_2=0$), we essentially arrive at the ``Jeffrey model" of retarded friction, which has been introduced in the context of (macroscopic) rheology.
 More recently, Raikher and Rusakov \cite{raikher2010theory} have used the resulting equations to fit data for a microrheological experiment, where a micron-sized colloid ``trapped" in a harmonic potential (mimicking an optical trap) is moving through a viscoelastic solution.
 It is well established that the single auxiliary variable leads to a (single-)exponential memory, where the constant $a_1$ plays the role of the inverse Maxwell (stress) relaxation time.
 Our model extends the ansatz in \cite{raikher2010theory} by introducing a second auxiliary variable which may be coupled not only to $v$, but also to the first one.
 Further, underdamped models with two or three auxiliary variables have been used by Kowalik {\em et al.} \cite{kowalik2019memory} for molecules moving in viscoelastic fluids.
 In these models, the auxiliary variables are typically not exposed to a heat bath.
 The most significant differences to our systems, however, is that the couplings in \cite{kowalik2019memory} are assumed to be reciprocal, as it is typical of systems derivable from a Hamiltonian.
-Finally, a common application of the overdamped case involving one auxiliary variable (i.e., $y_2=0$) is the ``active Ornstein-Uhlenbeck model" \cite{Shankar2018,Caprini2019,Dabelow2019} where $x$ represents the particle position and $y_1$ represents a fluctuating ``self-propulsion" velocity.
+Further, an application of the overdamped case involving one auxiliary variable (i.e., $y_2=0$) is the ``active Ornstein-Uhlenbeck model" \cite{Shankar2018,Caprini2019,Dabelow2019} used in the field of active matter.
+In that model, $x$ represents the particle position and $y_1$ represents a fluctuating ``self-propulsion" velocity.
 The coupling is unidirectional, with $k_1>0$, $b_1=0$, and $a_0>0$, $a_1>0$.
 For a more detailed discussion of models of this type, see \cite{loos2020thermodynamic,Martin2020}.
+Finally, we would like to mention a number of studies in the field of driven granular matter where models similar to ours with few degrees of freedom, including the case of altogether three variables consistent with our choice $n=2$, have been used.
+This includes, in particular, an ``itinerant oscillator model" for the angular velocity and position of a rotating tracer in dense, vibrated granular matter \cite{doi:10.1063/1.4928456} exhibiting anormalous diffusion \cite{PhysRevLett.114.198001}, and variants of that model \cite{baldovin2019langevin,PhysRevE.102.012908}.